MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-iamvideodecimationproperties.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
-description: Description of API
+UID: NN:strmif.IAMVideoDecimationProperties
+title: IAMVideoDecimationProperties
+author: windows-sdk-content
+description: The IAMVideoDecimationProperties interface controls how the Overlay Mixer performs video decimationIf a video window is smaller than the native size of the video being displayed, the video renderer must decimate the incoming video&#8212;that is, scale the video down to the smaller size.
+Decimation can be performed in one of the following places.The overlay hardware on the VGA chip.The scaler built in to the video port (if the connection is through a video port).The decoder supplying video to the renderer.An application can call methods on this interface to select a particular decimation strategy, in order to optimize performance.
+However, most applications will have no occasion to use this interface.
+Unless your application is designed to support particular hardware, there is no reason to modify the Overlay Mixer filter's default behavior for decimation.
-old-location:
+old-location: dshow\iamvideodecimationproperties.htm
-old-project:
+old-project: DirectShow
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance:
+ms.assetid: fd435eff-a4bc-40b3-8aa7-50d78d17e4ce
+ms.author: windowssdkdev
+ms.date: 05/29/2018
+ms.keywords: IAMVideoDecimationProperties, IAMVideoDecimationProperties interface [DirectShow], IAMVideoDecimationProperties interface [DirectShow],described, IAMVideoDecimationPropertiesInterface, dshow.iamvideodecimationproperties, strmif/IAMVideoDecimationProperties
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: interface
+req.header: strmif.h
+req.include-header: Dshow.h
+req.target-type: Windows
+req.target-min-winverclnt: Windows XP [desktop apps only] req.target-min-winversvr: Windows Server 2003 [desktop apps only] req.kmdf-ver: req.umdf-ver:
+req.ddi-compliance: